MistyCommunity/Documentation/src/content/onboarding/3-ways-to-interact-with-misty/api-explorer.md

 ## Managing Audio and Image Files
 Misty comes with a number of default system image files that display on her screen, as well as default audio files that she can play.
 To add your own sounds and images to Misty, follow these steps.

-**Note: The processes for working with audio and image files on Misty are the same.**
+**Note: The processes for working with audio and image files on Misty are the same, with the exception that image files can be downloaded to your computer from the API Explorer.**
 ![Asset management controls](../../../assets/images/explorer_asset_management.png)

 ### Adding a custom audio or image file to Misty